toxxicblood/my_work/AI/playground/fxmodel.md

 __Advantage Function__:
     - this function is used to compute the policy gradient.
+    - It quantifies how much better or worse a particular action is compared to the average action.
     - Guides the actor to select actions with better outcomes
     - Adresses credit assignment problem by providing feedback on quality of chosen actions.
     - Calculated as :